 The environmental component of pre-starts will be determined by relevant foreman and environmental personnel and will include any environmental issues that could potentially be impacted by, or impact on, the day's activities.
-Attendees will be required to sign on to the prestart and acknowledge their understanding of the issues explained.
+All attendees will be required to sign on to the pre-start and acknowledge their understanding of the issues explained.